tommiRa/VariantTools/README.md

-# lolliplot
+# VariantTools
-Python script for generating lollipop plots for variant visualization in proteins
+Collection of python scripts for variant analysis and visualization